optimizely/scribe/content/stories/trunkclub-desktop.md

 A cross-functional team keeps tabs on the optimization process at Trunk Club.
 They meet a few times each month to generate ideas and see how current tests are stacking up.
 Representatives from each part of the company participate: Sales, Product, Merch, Creative and Design.

-“Whenever we’re curious, confused or in doubt, we run a test and let the data speak for itself,” explains Mike Wolf, Trunk Club’s Product Design Lead.

 {% include "blockquote.html"
   {
-    size: 'half',
+    size: 'full',
     quote: 'Testing fits in almost everywhere at Trunk Club.
 We test everything from box sizes and packaging, to taglines on our homepage.
 We’re constantly trying to improve our service and we validate success through qualitative feedback and data.',
     attribution: 'Mike Wolf, Product Design Lead, Trunk Club' }
 %}

+“Whenever we’re curious, confused or in doubt, we run a test and let the data speak for itself,” explains Mike Wolf, Trunk Club’s Product Design Lead.

 ## Launch, Test, Iterate

 A strong testing culture helps Trunk Club launch products and designs more quickly, and then fine-tune each experience to be as effective as possible.
 According to Mike, the launch, test, iterate practice has been wildly successful at Trunk Club.
 It helps them understand visitors’ preferences and deliver optimized experiences accordingly.

-{% include "blockquote.html"
-  {
-    size: 'half',
-    quote: 'I like to compare optimization to tuning an engine of a car.
-The first version of something we build is never performing at it’s maximum and we know it’s going to take a few tweaks to get it just right.
-Without testing, we’d be guessing and would never know the potential impact even a small change could have.',
-    attribution: 'Mike Wolf, Product Design Lead, Trunk Club' }
-%}

 Providing great user experiences is critical to Trunk Club’s success.
 They face an interesting challenge in this regard, as they have two very different types of users: stylists and members.
 Optimization allows them to understand the unique needs and preferences of both of these groups and serve up experiences catered directly to them.